-Operations The Operations phase begins when Project construction is completed and the dam is fully functional Location Description Peace River Prior to the construction of the Project, the Peace River consists of everything from the Peace Canyon Dam to the Many Islands area in Alberta.
+Operations The Operations phase begins when Project construction is

+Location Peace River Description Prior to the construction of the Project, the Peace River consists of everything from the Peace Canyon Dam to the Many Islands area in Alberta.
 After the construction of the Project, the Peace River consists of only the Peace River section downstream of the Project.
 The area upstream of the project is the Reservoir.
 Tributaries (upstream) Any river that flows into the Peace River upstream of the Site C dam site, or that flows into one of these tributaries.
 For example, the Halfway River is a main tributary upstream of the Site C dam site that has other creeks and rivers that are also considered tributaries (e.g., the Cameron River).
 Tributaries (downstream) Any river that flows into the Peace River downstream of the Site C dam site, or that flows into one of these tributaries.
 For example, the Pine River is a main tributary downstream of the Site C dam site that has other creeks and rivers that are also considered tributaries (e.g., the Sukunka River).
-Site C Reservoir Site C Reservoir Dinosaur Reservoir Dinosaur Reservoir, located upstream of Peace Canyon Dam Williston Reservoir Williston Reservoir, located upstream of W.A.C.
-Bennett Dam Other Rivers, lakes or dams that are not associated with the Peace River.
+Site C Reservoir Site C Reservoir Dinosaur Reservoir Williston Reservoir Other Dinosaur Reservoir, located upstream of Peace Canyon Dam Williston Reservoir, located upstream of W.A.C.
+Bennett Dam Rivers, lakes or dams that are not associated with the Peace River.